Congratulations to Bobby Blackhat Walters, United States Coast Guard veteran of 27 years and winner of MISSION: MUSIC Powered by USAA.

 Donna is a Marine Corps veteran whose career spans acting, dancing, hosting, production and casting.
 She has been a spokesperson for several global brands including Subaru, Chevrolet, and Cadillac, working primarily in experiential marketing and auto shows.
 She hosts This Day in Military History among other WATM video series.
-With a degree in psychology from the University of Florida, Donna is a passionate veteran advocate who created a nonprofit that supports suicide prevention among veterans and military personnel.
+With a degree in psychology from the University of Florida, Donna is a passionate veteran advocate who is in development of a nonprofit that focuses on suicide prevention among veterans and military personnel.
 She is also the Chaplain of the American Legion Post 43.

 David is a successful entrepreneur and screenwriter and is a partner at PLC Venture Capital.
 He has developed television in Hollywood and Asia for Warner Bros, Fox, HBO and others and recently led script development for mainland China’s first premium cable television series.
 He won the 2006 Sentinel Award from USC’s Annenberg School for his work on Numb3rs (CBS).
 He serves as a director of Luxe Holdings, LLC. and is on the board of Super League Gaming, Inc. He received his Bachelor of Arts with honors from Stanford, and Master of Arts with distinction from UCLA.
 His grandfather was an Air Force pilot in North Africa during World War II, and his father is a veteran of the Korean conflict.